winitzki/scall/tutorial/programming_dhall.md

 let treeSum : TreeNat → Natural = λ(tree : TreeNat) → tree Natural leafSum branchSum
 ```

-For the calculation of the total number of data items, we count each leaf as one item.
+For computing the total number of data items, we count each leaf as one item.
-The number of items in the two branches needs to be added together.
+The already-computed item counts for the two branches need to be added up.

 ```dhall
 let leafCount : Natural → Natural = λ(leaf : Natural) → 1